Using Certbot with TomatenHTTP

 Renewal

-Certbot places files inside <http>/cert/certbotwebroot/.well-known/acme-challenge
+Certbot places files inside <http>/certbotwebroot/.well-known/acme-challenge

 which TomatenHTTP will then serve under */.well-known/acme-challenge